Are smart door locks worth it?

 It is possible to hack a smart lock connected to Wi-Fi?

 Any smart home device can be hacked, especially if they operate using Wi-Fi.
-However, this is rare and there are steps you can take to ensure your devices are secure.
+However, this is rare and there are steps you can take to ensure you protect your smart home from hackers.

 The best way to reduce the risk of having your smart device hacked is to keep apps and software up-to-date, and change password regularly.
 Without these steps, your devices are vulnerable.